-With the reef on one side and the rainforests and mountains on the other, there are plenty of reasons to visit this tropical destination.
-Not only for international travellers but for the locals as well, with the city attracting over 3 million visitors each year.
+With the reef on one side and the rainforests and mountains on the other, there are plenty of reasons to visit this tropical destination, not only for international travellers but for the locals as well, with the city attracting over 3 million visitors each year.

 Gateway to the UNESCO World Heritage-listed Great Barrier Reef and Daintree Rainforest, it’s easy to understand why Cairns is such a popular destination.

-The tropical city in Far North Queensland caters to all travel experiences.
-From simply relaxing by the beach to adventurously exploring all of the natural wonders and everything in between.
+The tropical city in Far North Queensland caters to all travel experiences, from simply relaxing by the beach to adventurously exploring all of the natural wonders and everything in between.
 A trip to Cairns and the surrounding region can be whatever you want it to be.

 That said, there are a handful of things that you need to know before you get to this part of Queensland.
 And in this post, I’ve compiled all of my best advice and tips from my time visiting Cairns that will help you in your planning and when you first get there.

-Best Time Of Year To Visit Cairns
+The Best Time Of Year To Visit Cairns

-The city is warm year-round; however during the summer or as it is better known in northern parts of Queensland, the wet season, the weather can be a bit extreme.
+The city is warm year-round; however, during the summer or as it is better known in northern parts of Queensland, the wet season, the weather can be a bit extreme.

 Where Is Cairns Located

-It’s the northernmost city in Queensland and second only to Darwin in terms of Australia as a whole.
+It is also the northernmost city in Queensland and second only to Darwin in terms of Australia as a whole.

 Best Place To Stay In Cairns